sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/adwc-credential.png  " ")

 8. Create another credential for the ADW database.
 For the **Username - ADMIN**, provide the autonomous database instance **Password - WELcome__1234**.
 This is your database ADMIN username and password.
-This will be used in the further steps.
+This will be used in further steps.

     ````
     <copy>